lmorg/murex/docs/apis/lang.IndexTemplateObject.md

 				i = len(v) + i
 			}
 			if i >= len(v) {
-				return errors.New("Key '" + key + "' greater than number of items in array")
+				return errors.New("key '" + key + "' greater than number of items in array")
 			}

 			if len(params) > 1 {